Surf Fishing Gear and Tackle

 We’ve got a 3-way swivel which is attached to 90-pound AFW wire leader-line via (2) single-barrel crimps.
 From there, you have two options (which are displayed on the page where you can purchase my shark rigs: single-hooked rigs, or double-hooked rigs.

-These hooks are hand-sharpened, 7/0 circle hooks.
-I typically use the double-hooked rigs, but I’ve used the singles and they’ve worked just fine so you can’t go wrong.
+These hooks are hand-sharpened, 8/0 circle hooks.
+I typically use the single-hooked rigs, but some people like the doubles.

-From the empty loop on the 3-way swivel, you’ll attach mono line to a pyramid equaling approximately 18-iinches of line (or however long your shark leader is).
-I prefer my weight to be the same distance from the swivel as my bait; it makes for easier casting.
+From the empty loop on the 3-way swivel, you’ll attach about 18 inches of monofilament line (25-50lb test) to your 6-ounce sputnik weight.
+I prefer my weight to be the same distance from the swivel as my bait – it makes for easier casting.

 That’s your finished shark set-up and if you have any questions, leave them in the comments section at the bottom of this post.